StoicAlexx/My-ReadMe/StoicAlexx.md

 ## 🚀 Tech Consultant | 🧠 Systems Developer | 🎯 Project Manager | 💡 CRM Specialist | 🌍 Nonprofit Advocate

-I'm a passionate, multi-faceted IT professional with over a decade of experience bridging the gap between **technology and impact**.
+I'm a passionate, multi-faceted IT & Business professional with over a decade of experience bridging the gap between **technology and business impact**.
 Currently pursuing my **Master’s in Information Technology** at the University of San Carlos (Philippines), I lead projects that merge business process automation, CRM implementation, and AI-powered software solutions to help both enterprises and nonprofits scale meaningfully.

 ---